jtgilbert/dynamic-stress-partitioning/README.md

 Surface-based fractional sediment transport formula based on dynamic shear stress partitioning framework.

 ## Setup
-Download the repository.
+Download the .zip of the repository from the latest release.
 Navigate to the `scripts` folder, open a shell terminal, and run the bootstrap.sh script.
 This will set up a virtual environment with all of the necessary Python packages.

 ## Data Entry
 Navigate to the `Input_data` folder, where three csv files are located.